Simonlee711/Simonlee711.github.io/_pages/brain.md

 # How to run code

-There are two ways to run the program: (1) Jupyter Notebook
+Run the program: (1) Jupyter Notebook

 1. Run the jupyter notebook